Viking Motorsports

 Viking Motorsports is an American professional stock car racing team that currently competes in the NASCAR O'Reilly Auto Parts Series.
 The team is owned by the CEO of SciAps Inc Don Sackett.
-The team fields the No. 99 Chevrolet Camaro SS for Parker Retzlaff full–time.
+The team fields the No. 96 Chevrolet Camaro SS for Anthony Alfredo and the No. 99 for Parker Retzlaff full–time.
 The team has an enhanced technical alliance with Richard Childress Racing.